-- (a) A membership meeting shall be called at the end of the campaigning phase to introduce the candidates.
-Voting shall begin at the end of the meeting. - (b) The election officers shall appoint scrutineers or, if the number is insufficient, the membership present at the meeting shall elect, or upon a motion and decision by simple majority the chair may appoint, two scrutineers from the membership present, neither of whom shall be the chairperson or any of the nominees, to scrutinise the full election. - (c) The scrutineers shall issue ballots to members in good standing who register during voting hours, and such ballot shall be deposited upon completion by that member in a sealed box provided for that purpose. - (d) A ballot box shall be available at the general membership meeting or special membership meeting called for the purposes of any secret ballot and shall be available again at the times and places specified in clause (f).
-Ballots shall be available for two hours after the meeting. - (e) The annual election of officers shall take place by the first week of March.
-The executive, in consultation with the election officers, shall set the dates, times and places for elections. - (f) Election and by-elections of officers and Bargaining Team: ballots shall be available for a minimum of five days following the (special) general meeting of the membership (GMM) at Keele campus and Glendon college locations determined by the executive committee.
-The voting stations shall be open from 9am to 5pm at Keele and from 11am to 3pm at Glendon. - (g) Campaigning shall not take place and campaign material shall not be distributed or posted within 20 metres of a voting station. - (h) Security: - (i) except in those cases that do not require voting the following days, the Keele campus ballot box shall be brought to the CUPE 3903 headquarters by at least two scrutineers, where it shall be held overnight in a locked room from the time balloting ceases the night of the meeting until the commencement of balloting the following morning; - (ii) the Glendon ballot box shall undergo the same process, except that it shall be held overnight in the Glendon College Student Union office, located in York Hall, room B126 if possible, or an appropriately secure location.
-On the final day of voting, at least two Glendon-based scrutineers shall bring the ballot box to the 3903 headquarters; - (iii) the counting of the ballot shall commence immediately following the balloting and, upon completion, the decision shall be given to the election officers by the scrutineers.
+- (a) A Membership Meeting shall be called at the end of the campaigning phase to introduce the candidates.
+Voting shall begin at the end of the meeting. - (b) The Election Officers shall appoint scrutineers or, if the number is insufficient, the membership present at the meeting shall elect, or upon a motion and decision by simple majority the Chairperson may appoint, two scrutineers from the membership present, neither of whom shall be the Chairperson or any of the nominees, to scrutinise the full election. - (c) The scrutineers shall issue ballots to members in good standing who register during voting hours, and such ballot shall be deposited upon completion by that member in a sealed box provided for that purpose. - (d) A ballot box shall be available at the General Membership Meeting or Special General Membership Meeting called for the purposes of any secret ballot and shall be available again at the times and places specified in clause (f).
+Ballots shall be available for two hours after the meeting. - (e) The Annual Election of Officers shall take place by the first week of March.
+The Executive Committee, in consultation with the Election Officers, shall set the dates, times and places for elections. - (f) Election and by-elections of Executive Officers and the Bargaining Team: ballots shall be available for a minimum of five days following the (Special) General Meeting of the Membership (GMM) at Keele campus and Glendon College locations determined by the Executive Committee.
+The voting stations shall be open from 9am to 5pm at Keele and from 11am to 3pm at Glendon. - (g) Campaigning shall not take place and campaign material shall not be distributed or posted within 20 metres of a voting station. - (h) Security: - (i) except in those cases that do not require voting the following days, the Keele campus ballot box shall be brought to the CUPE 3903 Headquarters by at least two scrutineers, where it shall be held overnight in a locked room from the time balloting ceases the night of the meeting until the commencement of balloting the following morning; - (ii) the Glendon ballot box shall undergo the same process, except that it shall be held overnight in the Glendon College Student Union office, located in York Hall, room B126 if possible, or an appropriately secure location.
+On the final day of voting, at least two Glendon-based scrutineers shall bring the ballot box to the 3903 headquarters; - (iii) the counting of the ballot shall commence immediately following the balloting and, upon completion, the decision shall be given to the Election Officers by the scrutineers.